 You can always leave a comment to just tell me about what happened today; tell me a story; ask a question; share a video; whatever floats your boat.
 Even if it’s on an old post, I don’t mind a good necro.
 Hell, I have a blog on Internet necroing.

-@End 😱 I Hid in a Closet
+😱 I Hid in a Closet, Part III 😱

 (Later, her stammered, “Yellow Pages…?
 I seriously couldn’t remember what that was for a second,” which tickled me, since in the Internet boom, I worked at a marketing company that was partnered with YP.com.)

-It didn’t work.
 Once she decides you don’t love her, it never works.

 I know I was loved when I was first born;

-I remember feeling afraid.
+I also remember feeling afraid.

 My brain craved its autism be touched, pampered, caressed like the grand magic it was, and I promised it a life of colors, stories, and fantasies, if that’s what it took to create an environment where everything felt okay, where an amygdala different from neurotypical perceptions of reality and fear could still exist in peace.

 The children smelled it, and they beat me up at school constantly.

 My therapist often asks me why I’m not excited about the wedding.

-Besides, my therapist and I have been having conversations about my relationship with work, so there’s no reason to spend therapy time discussing…
+Besides, my therapist and I have been having conversations about my relationship with work, so there’s no reason to spend therapy time discussing this.

 I also don’t know how to tell my therapist, It’s because this wedding will be on stage.
 It’s because I’ve been on stage my whole life.

-I am not excited
+I am not excited because I’m scared.